-Australian Earth Science Education Explore the world of Earth Sciences and resources with the STEM Outreach program.
+Australian Earth Science Education

+Explore the world of Earth Sciences and resources with the STEM Outreach program.
 Try your hand at coding Ozobots, explore Barrow Island through augmented reality, and test your skills in a realistic virtual training environment.
+Suitable for Year 7 to 10 students and teachers

-STEM in Mining - How Science, Technology and Engineering Make a Difference!
+STEM in Mining - How Environmental Scientists make a difference!